BogTheMudWing/Sunny/README.md

 - [Get Started](https://sunny.macver.org/start)
 - [Discover More](https://sunny.macver.org/discover)

+ > [!NOTE]
+ > This repository is mirrored to [GitHub](https://github.com/BogTheMudWing/Sunny) for visibility.
+Issues and pull requests should be made on [Macver Code Athenaeum](https://code.macver.org/Bog/Sunny).

 ## About

 Sunny is a Discord bot written in Java that automatically responds to user queries.
 It is designed first to answer questions and deliver support, but it can be used for general-purpose auto-replies too.